kaBeech/monads-are-easy/README.md

 A monadic type is the base type plus some extra information/effects.

-Having a monadic type `M a` simply means that you can make some functions that take an `a` and return an `a`, potentially with some extra information/effects that can be safely ignored while still guaranteeing some essential properties (i.e. associativity, identity, and totality*).

-*Totality is redundant here, as it's already implied by taking and returning an `a`.
+Having a monad means that:

+1. You can make some functions that take an element of type `a`and put it into some structure `S` (which may have some extra information/effects).

+2. You have such a function that doesn't change the element when putting it into the structure.

+3. You can make some functions that operate on elements of type `a` within `S` while optionally ignoring the structure and return something also with structure `S`.

 ## Images